 If a stairwell is improperly lit, it may be hard to identify the beginning and end of a stairway, obstructions, and potential hazards like ice.
 A Boston property owner who hasn’t installed adequate lighting or that knew a light was broken and didn’t replace it could be to blame for the stairway accident.

 Waxed tile, wood, or stone and worn carpeting are examples of slippery stair surfaces.
-A shiny, highly polished tile or wood floor may look attractive, but when a business owner trades appearance for safety, he or she could be held responsible for negligence.
+A shiny, highly polished tile or wood floor may look attractive, but when a business owner trades appearance for safety, he or she could be held responsible for negligence in a slip and fall on stairs case.

 What to Do After a Fall In a Boston, MA Stairwell